 The role of women in World War II was huge.
 From the Bletchley Park Codebreakers to the brave nurses that took to the battlefield to save lives by the thousand.
-It’s only now that were discovering a lot of these stories.
+Yet it’s only now that we’re discovering many of these stories.

-That include the lives of the 4 women we’ll be looking at today; who overcame through a blend bravery, smarts and a whole heap of determination.
-Seriously it’s inspirational badassery on steroids, that will make have you shouting ‘why isn’t this a movie!?!’
+That includes the lives of the 4 women we’ll be looking at today.
+Women who overcame thanks to their bravery, smarts and a unending determination.
+Seriously, these women’s stories, it’s inspirational badassery on steroids, that will have you shouting ‘why isn’t this a movie!?!’

 *warning: This does get pretty intense and bleak in place…because.. well, it’s war.

-Throughout her time with the partisans Faye saved countless civilian and military lives thanks to her medical training; She also took part in dozens of missions and raids, to slow down the Nazi’s progress and rescue Jewish people.
+Throughout her time with the partisans Faye saved countless civilian and military lives, thanks to her new medical skills.
+She also took part in dozens of missions and raids, to slow down the Nazi’s progress and rescue Jewish people.